-The Association also continues to perform well from a tenancy management perspective with all key performance indicators being achieved or exceeded.
-Performance on rent arrears management remains particularly positive given the impact of the pandemic, the uncertainty across Europe on top of Welfare Reforms and growing pressures on residents' income.
+The Association continues to prioritise work on tenancy management.
+Performance on rent arrears management remains particularly positive given the impact of the pressures on residents' income during the cost of living crisis.
 Work on improving the maintenance service continues with management of contractors and their service delivery remaining a priority.
+A treasury review took place during the year to allow loan and investment options to be examined and allow interest and borrowing decisions to be informed.

-Overall, the Board are satisfied with the progress the Association continues to make and are pleased to report total comprehensive income for the year of £315,383.
+Overall, the Board are satisfied with the progress the Association continues to make and are pleased to report total comprehensive income for the year of £28,799.